A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Applications of Safe Reinforcement Learning

 \subsection{Safe Reinforcement Learning for Other Applications}

-Apart from autonomous driving and robotics of safe RL applications, safe RL is also adopted to ensure safety in recommender systems~\citep{singh2020building}, video compression~\citep{mandhane2022muzero}, video transmissions~\citep{xiao2021uav}, wireless security~\citep{lu2022safe}, satellite docking~\citep{dunlap2022run}, edge computing~\citep{xiao2020reinforcement}, chemical processes~\citep{savage2021model} and vehicle schedule~\citep{basso2022dynamic, li2019constrained} \textit{et al.} In recommender systems, for example, Singh \textit{et al.}~\citep{singh2020building} deploy safe RL to optimise the healthy recommendation sequences of recommender systems by utilising a policy gradient method algorithm on the Conditional Value at Risk (CVaR) method~\citep{tamar2015optimizing}, whereby they optimise positive feedback whilst constraining cumulative exposure of health risk.
+Apart from autonomous driving and robotics of safe RL applications, safe RL is also adopted to ensure safety in recommender systems~\citep{singh2020building}, video compression~\citep{mandhane2022muzero}, video transmissions~\citep{xiao2021uav}, wireless security~\citep{lu2022safe}, satellite docking~\citep{dunlap2022run}, edge computing~\citep{xiao2020reinforcement}, chemical processes~\citep{savage2021model} and vehicle schedule~\citep{basso2022dynamic, li2019constrained}, and so on.
+In recommender systems, for example, Singh \textit{et al.}~\citep{singh2020building} deploy safe RL to optimize the healthy recommendation sequences of recommender systems by utilizing a policy gradient method algorithm on the Conditional Value at Risk (CVaR) method~\citep{tamar2015optimizing}, whereby they optimize positive feedback while constraining cumulative exposure of health risk.
 In video compression, Mandhane \textit{et al.}~\citep{mandhane2022muzero} leverage the Muzero~\citep{schrittwieser2020mastering}, one of the alpha series algorithms, to solve the safe RL problem in video compression.
-More specifically, as shown in function~(\ref{eq:applications-safe-rl-video-compression}), they optimise the encoded video quality through maximising quantization parameters (QP) via policy learning, while satisfying the Bitrate constraints.
-In their experiments, they have proven that their method can achieve better performance than traditional methods and related modern machine learning methods on the YouTube UGC dataset~\citep{wang2019youtube}.
-However, the method may be not easily scalable for large-scale datasets.
+More specifically, as shown in function~(\ref{eq:applications-safe-rl-video-compression}), they optimize the encoded video quality by maximizing quantization parameters (QP) via policy learning, while satisfying the Bitrate constraints.
+Their experiments have proven that their method can achieve better performance than traditional methods and related modern machine learning methods on the YouTube UGC dataset~\citep{wang2019youtube}.
+However, the method may not be easily scalable for large-scale datasets.

 In wireless security~\citep{lu2022safe}, based on the Inter-agent transfer learning method~\citep{da2020agents}, Lu \textit{et al.} develop a safe RL method for wireless security using a hierarchical structure.
-More specifically, the target Q network and E-networks with CNN~\citep{gu2018recent} are used to optimise the stability of policy exploration, and reduce the risk of the policy exploration, ultimately enhancing the wireless security in UAV communication against jamming.
+More specifically, the target Q network and E-networks with CNN~\citep{gu2018recent} are used to optimize the stability of policy exploration, and reduce the risk of the policy exploration, ultimately enhancing the wireless security in UAV communication against jamming.